 The Women Entrepreneurship Knowledge Hub (WEKH) is a key part of the whole of government strategy.
 WEKH is a network of researchers and key stakeholders in the innovation ecosystem with the mandate of leveraging research to inform policy and practice, to share knowledge and drive inclusion across the innovation ecosystem.
 WEKH is organized around ten regional hubs and has built a network of more than 100 researchers and 200 partner organizations working together to advance women entrepreneurship (See Appendix 1 for a partial list).
-During its first year of operation, WEKH has engaged in an extensive review of the research on women entrepreneurship,12 has mapped more than 2000 organizations in Canada's innovation ecosystem, and has engaged in extensive consultations to explore crucial issues for women entrepreneurs in Canada.
+During its first year of operation, WEKH has engaged in an extensive review of the research on women entrepreneurship, 12 has mapped more than 2000 organizations in Canada's innovation ecosystem, and has engaged in extensive consultations to explore crucial issues for women entrepreneurs in Canada.
 This report, The State of Women's Entrepreneurship in Canada, is a summary of research from government, academic, community and industry sources along with highlights from new studies undertaken by WEKH partners.
 While not exhaustive, it synthesizes work in key areas identified by stakeholders as being important to shaping policy and practice including:

-Definitions and Data:

-The characteristics of women entrepreneurs and their enterprises, including benchmarks, the current state of women's entrepreneurship in Canada, and current methods of tracking success

-Canada's Innovation and Entrepreneurship Ecosystem:

-Ways in which societal, organizational and individual factors are enablers or barriers to women entrepreneurs
+- > Definitions and Data: The characteristics of women entrepreneurs and their enterprises, including benchmarks, the current state of women's entrepreneurship in Canada, and current methods of tracking success - Canada's Innovation and Entrepreneurship Ecosystem: Ways in which societal, organizational and individual factors are enablers or barriers to women entrepreneurs - Entrepreneurs: The specific challenges and needs of women in different regions, in rural and northern communities, newcomer women, Indigenous women, women in tech, women in the arts and women in social entrepreneurship

-Spotlight on the Diversity of Women Entrepreneurs:
+Spotlight on the Diversity of Women